 Achieved goals report

-Check how many goals you achieved with LiveChat.
-Compare your results on a week to week basis to see if there is an upward tendency.
+Check how many goals you achieved with LiveChat reports.
+Compare your results weekly to see if there is an upward tendency.

 Tracked sales reports

-See how many sales you made and how much money they brought to your business.
-If sales are an important part of using LiveChat keeping track of this report is a must.
+Measure how many sales you made and how much money precisely they brought to your business.
+If sales are an essential part of using LiveChat, keeping track of this report is a must.

 Reports available on the Business and Enterprise plans